The information on this page is for students studying media and arts and production or journalism who are producing a film for their final project.

 If you need access to MediaLab resources but you’re not studying one of the subjects listed above, you’ll need to make a request for exceptional access.
 Due to the demand for resources and the need to allocate them equitably, exceptional access is generally not granted.
-However, if you believe you have a genuine case, you can submit an Application for Exceptional Access to MediaLab Resources (PDF, 65kB) to your subject coordinator.
+However, if you believe you have a genuine case, you can submit an Application for Exceptional Access to MediaLab Resources (PDF, 65kB).

 Equipment and facilities booking

 You can book production equipment and facilities using the portable equipment and facilities booking system.
 Please read the loan guide (PDF, 92kB) which outlines the conditions of borrowing and the responsibilities for safe, proper use and care of equipment prior to making a booking.

 For help using the online booking system, watch the video below on how to book.

 In the event of a group exercise where you’ll be working as a crew, the conditions of borrowing and the responsibilities for safe, proper use and care of equipment are to be shared, making all signatories responsible.

 Use the group booking sheet form to nominate the members of the crew who’ll be responsible for the equipment.

 Room bookings and applications to film on campus